gvwilson/fiction/voyage/index.md

 Plain toward Etela, shaking the earth with every step.

-A trio of Pale magicians met him near a small stone fort just north of the border<span class="sidenote">The fort was destroyed and rebuilt several times over the next few centuries.
+A trio of Pale magicians met him near a small stone fort just north of the border<span class="note">The fort was destroyed and rebuilt several times over the next few centuries.
 The author was able to visit it during the writing of this book; its only modern occupants are a pair of faded ghosts and some badgers.</span>.
 Shrouded for protection against the sun, they could easily have been mistaken